Meet Sixto

 Most of Sixto’s business comes from referrals by satisfied customers.
 Plus, he can make a strong case: The average cost of a sludge emptying service is 20-35% of installing a new septic tank, is completed in a single day, and is safer for the environment.

 Rene Castillo, Sixto’s neighbor, was one of his first customers.
-He owns a small restaurant that produces a large amount of waste from the bathrooms and kitchen.
-Before long, the restaurant had produced excess quantities of waste that needed to be removed, but had no room to store it on site.
+He owns a small restaurant that generates significant waste from the kitchen and bathrooms.
+Before long, the restaurant generated excess waste that needed to be removed, but had no on-site storage.
 It began to over-accumulate.
 Rene Castillo contemplated having to close his business and move it elsewhere – it didn’t seem like there would be another option.

 "There are no solutions for wastewater management in this community; no neighbor has access to a public sewer.
 I started to consider that I would need to move my business because I didn’t have space to dig another septic tank.
 For this reason, I was very happy with Sixto’s service.
 We know him as a good neighbor, and now, he can help us all of our needs," Rene Castillo shares, remembering his dilemma with sanitation management for his restaurant.